Relativity74205/murkelhausen_app/README.md

 GRANT CONNECT ON DATABASE murkelhausen_datastore TO murkelhausen_app;
 GRANT USAGE ON SCHEMA kafka TO murkelhausen_app;
 GRANT SELECT ON ALL TABLES IN SCHEMA kafka TO murkelhausen_app;
+GRANT USAGE ON SCHEMA data TO murkelhausen_app;
+GRANT SELECT ON ALL TABLES IN SCHEMA data TO murkelhausen_app;
 ```